think-root/content-alchemist/README.md

 ## Description

-Chappie Server is an AI-powered API service that automatically generates and manages repository descriptions for Telegram channels.
+content-alchemist is an AI-powered API service that automatically generates and manages repository descriptions for Telegram channels.

 ### Key Features
 - AI-powered text generation using Mistral AI